rberger247/Swapi/README.md

 - **Character List**: Displays a paginated grid of Star Wars characters with basic details (name, birth year, species).
 - **Character Detail View**: Click a character card to view more details.
+- **Search Functionality**: Allows users to search for characters by name.
+As you type in the search bar, the character list updates dynamically to show only those characters whose names match the search term.
 - **Pagination**: Navigate through characters with centered pagination controls.
 - **Refresh Button**: Reload character data
 - **Responsive and Modern Design Using Material UI**: Adapts to different screen sizes with a modern look and feel Material-UI-powered layout.